Electrostatically-induced topological phase transitions in polyacetylene molecules: Introduction

-The rest of the paper is organized as follows.
-In Sec. \ref{sec:theoretical_framework}, we introduce the theoretical model for a tPA molecule capacitively coupled to an external gate voltage, and introduce the bosonization procedure.
+The rest of the paper is organized as follows: In Sec. \ref{sec:theoretical_framework}, we introduce the theoretical model for a tPA molecule capacitively coupled to an external gate voltage and introduce the bosonization procedure.
 In Sec. \ref{sec:eqs_motion} we derive the classical equations of motion of the system and obtain their solutions (a series of multikink states with different number of DWs) representing the ground- and excited-state configurations.
+In Sec. \ref{sec:topology} we consider the definition of a proper topological invariant (i.e., a winding number $\mathbb{Z}$) in bosonized form, allowing the topological classification of the ground states of our system and discuss the crucial effect of the local particle-hole symmetry breaking induced by the gate.
 In Sec. \ref{sec:results} we summarize our results and analize the topological character of the solutions, the energy of the ground state and its topological charge, and the topological phase diagram in terms of the experimentally tunable parameters of the system and the Coulomb interaction strength.
 Finally, in Sec. \ref{sec:summary}, we provide a summary of our conclusions and some perspectives.

-\section{Theoretical Framework}
+\section{Theoretical framework}

 We focus on the system depicted in Fig. \ref{fig:device}, consisting of a single tPA molecule capacitively coupled to an external gate voltage of width $d$.
 We model this system using the TLM Hamiltonian in the continuum \cite{Takayama1980a}, modified to include both the effect of repulsive short-range (i.e., contact) interactions among electrons and the effect of the gate: